lisemi/redis-subpub-demo/README.md

 ### You must install the following software before applicationg running
-Redis must be installed and running.
+* Redis must be installed and running.
-Node.js must be installed
+* Node.js must be installed.
+* uuid must be installed.
-uuid must be installed
+* node-schedule must be installed
-node-schedule must be installed or execute command "npm install" to do the same.
+* or execute command "npm install" to do the same.

 ## Start: